 2.2 Review criteria

-As JTR is the leading journal in travel and tourism research, the standards for publication are very high.
-There are five criteria which determine whether a manuscript is suitable for publication, as follows:
+As a leading journal in travel and tourism research, the standards for publication in JTR are very high.
+There are five primary criteria which determine whether a manuscript is suitable for publication, as follows:

 - Relevant - the manuscript must be directly relevant to the stated aims and scope of the journal.

-- Significant - the subject and outcomes of the research much make a significant important, and valuable contribution to travel and tourism knowledge and theory.
+- Significant - the subject and outcomes of the research must make a significant, important, and valuable contribution to travel and tourism knowledge and theory.

 - Rigorous - the research design and methodology must be of a very high standard.

 - Many studies are undertaken with a focus on addressing a particular local situation or context.
-Unless the results from such studies have broader relevance, or unless the ‘context’ itself is of widespread interest, such research is unlikely to be publishable in JTR.
-The findings may indeed be of great interest and relevance to the local tourism sector.
-But if no one else finds the research outcomes to be worthwhile, JTR is probably not the right target journal.
+The results from such studies need to have broader relevance and the context itself should be of widespread interest.
+The findings may indeed be of great interest and relevance to the local tourism sector, but if findings cannot be generalized to other populations, JTR is probably not the right target journal.

 - Finally, every manuscript is competing for a limited number of publications slots per year.
 So sometimes very good research can miss out on a place in JTR simply because there are other more deserving manuscripts.